kivy/kivy/doc/sources/tutorials/pong.rst

     Try to resize the application window and notice what happens.
 That's right, the entire UI resizes automatically.
-The standard behaviour of the Window is to resize an element based on the its property `size_hint`.
+The standard behaviour of the Window is to resize an element based on its property `size_hint`.
 The default widget size_hint is (1,1), meaning it will be stretched 100% in both x-direction and y-direction and hence fill the available space.
     Since the pos and size of the rectangle and center_x and top of the score